How to Get a Raise: Move Up the Career Ladder

 The Cost of Hiring Someone New

 It’s also important to know that it is usually quite expensive for the company to find a replacement for you.
-Just think about the cost of advertising the position online or in newspapers, the amount of time which HR and hiring managers spend reviewing applications, leading interviews, the time it takes to train a new candidate, the reduced productivity of a newbie compared to an experienced employee…
+Just think about the cost of advertising the position online or in newspapers, the amount of time that HR and hiring managers spend reviewing applications, leading interviews, the time it takes to train a new candidate, the reduced productivity of a newbie compared to an experienced employee…

 All these are things to keep in mind.
 You can also bring them up in your negotiation.
 However, I only recommend you do that if you’re actually prepared to give your notice in case you don’t get the raise.
 It might come across as a threat and that is usually not a clever move in a negotiation.
 You might maneuver yourself into a corner where it’s hard to get out again.